FreeZeroDays/TTPs/resources/testing-tools.md

 ---
 description: >-
-  List of tools commonly used for penetration testing and broke down into specific categories.
+  List of tools commonly used for testing and broken down into specific categories.
 ---

-# Penetration Testing Tools
+# Testing Tools

 ## Validating Scope